Home page logo

 While script developers may have specialties, they won't focus exclusively on that single niche.
 Sometimes priorities or workload balancing will dictate that they work on scripts or libraries which don't precisely match their NSE specialty.

 There are many Nmap bugs and desired features which are quite important but take much less than a whole summer to implement.
 Some may only take hours, while others could take weeks or even a month.
 The feature creeper and bug wranglers handle many such tasks during the summer.
 This lets them explore and contribute to a wide variety of the Nmap code base rather than spending the whole summer working on just one subsystem.
-The exact tasks won't all be itemized in advance, but you can look at the Nmap TODO list for the current list of pending tasks.
+The exact tasks won't all be itemized in advance, but you can look at our bug tracker or the Nmap TODO list for the current list of pending tasks.
+Also see the community ideas page.
 If you apply for this task, you might mention several of the TODO items which you would be interested in and qualified for.
 Here are some more ideas:

 Rather than take a specific role (bug wrangler or feature creeper), the individual(s) sponsored for this position will do some of each.
 If you have ideas for small feature-creeping/bug-wrangling tasks, we'd love to hear about them in your application.